New Stations Fund

-The New Stations Fund is a programme by the United Kingdom Department for Transport to partially fund new railway stations in conjunction with local authorities or developers.
+The New Stations Fund was a programme by the United Kingdom Department for Transport to partially fund new railway stations in conjunction with local authorities or developers.
+Initiated in 2013, it was incorporated into the Restoring Your Railway Fund when that was launched in 2020.
+The Restoring Your Railway Fund ceased to accept new proposals from November 2021 and was discontinued completely in 2024, bringing the New Stations Fund to an end.

 First round

 The first round was launched in 2013 and funded £20m across five stations: